ericodle/Open-Danio/README.md

 source opendanio/bin/activate
 ```

-If you named your virtual environment something else, enter the name you chose in place of "opendanio".
+Enter your preferred name in place of "opendanio", if desired.

-If performed correctly, your command line interface prompt should change from something resembling
+When performed correctly, your command line interface prompt should change from something resembling

 ```
 user@user:~/Open-Danio$